Tips on Handling a Car Wreck Case

 First, assist the client in the initial investigation of the crash even if liability appears obvious—insurance companies routinely deny liability despite obvious facts.
 So instruct the client to take many photos of all vehicles, light sequences, any obstructions, skid marks, constructions signs, property damage, trees or bushes, and all debris created by the crash.
 Next collect all witness information like name, phone numbers, or emails.
 Immediately visit the crash scene to locate surveillance videos and figure out a way to collect the video before it is deleted.
 Visiting the crash scene within the first 48 hours can reveal critical facts previously not known.
 Depending on the size of the case, go inspect the scene yourself, send a staff member, private investigator, or have a client’s family member visit the crash scene and take more photos.

 Every crash has unique facts, so use your critical thinking skills to immediately preserve the crash facts.
 Take nothing for granted in the first 48-72 hours and secure the evidence.
 Always collect as much evidence as possible because memories fade but properly secured evidence will win the day.
+Handling a car wreck case doesn’t have to be stressful.

 Medical Treatment